ovaleanu/kubernetes/docs/kubefed_contrail.md

 ## Multi-cloud Kubernetes clusters running Contrail with KubeFed

-KubeFed is the newest and current soltuion for federation from Kubernetes.
+KubeFed is the newest and current solution for federation from Kubernetes.

-For my test I will use 2 Kubernetes clusters running Contrail in different clouds.
+For my test I will use 2 Kubernetes clusters running Contrail.
 What I want to demo?
 1. Deploy KubeFed on a host cluster
-2. Add two K8s clusters running in different clouds
+2. Join the K8s clusters
-3. Deploy a simple app via the host cluster and federate it across all the other clusters
+3. Deploy a simple app via the host cluster and federate it on the other cluster
-4. Establish end=to-end connectivity to the deployed app.
+4. Establish end-to-end connectivity to the deployed app.

 Both clusters are running Kubernetes v.18.8.
 Please refer to installation procedures for mainstream [Kubernetes with Contrail](https://github.com/ovaleanujnpr/Kubernetes/wiki/Installing-Kubernetes-with-Contrail).